 This ALI supports the regulation of state-chartered banks, trust companies, and money transmitters.
-The Banks Fund (Fund 5440) receives revenue from application and examination
+The Banks Fund (Fund 5440) receives revenue from application and examination fees paid by state-chartered banks, assessments charged to all banks subject to examination by the Division, and money transmitter fees.

-The Banks Program supervises 108 state-chartered banks with \$74.4 billion in assets as of the end of March 2022.
-The Banks Program does not have jurisdiction over federal thrifts or national banks.
+The Banks Program supervises state-chartered banks and does not have jurisdiction over federal thrifts or national banks.
 Its main responsibility is to review and approve new bank charters, mergers, branch ventures, and other activities.
 The program also determines the safety and soundness of each bank and monitors institution adherence to applicable laws and regulations through regular onsite field examinations and off-site surveillance and monitoring.
 Program staff coordinate supervisory activities with the applicable federal regulatory agencies, the Federal Reserve and the Federal Deposit Insurance Corporation (FDIC).
 While Banks Program staff coordinate with their federal counterparts, they also compete with them to maintain bank charters due to the dual regulatory environment within the financial services industry.

-The Money Transmitters Program provides for the licensing, supervision, and regulation of the 170 money transmitters operating within the state.
+The Money Transmitters Program provides for the licensing, supervision, and regulation of money transmitters operating within the state.
 The program's funding is derived from annual license fees and investigation fees for money transmitter licenses.
 The fee for a new money transmitter license is \$6,000.
 The renewal fee is based on the transmitter's volume of business in the state.